MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-record-call.md

 Recording a call in the Microsoft Dynamics 365 Guides HoloLens app is great for training or record-keeping purposes.
 The HoloLens app creates cloud-based recordings that are automatically uploaded to OneDrive for Business for the user who initiates the recording.
 When the recording finishes uploading, all call participants can access the recording through Microsoft Teams chat.

-The layout in a cloud recording is different from what participants in a call see.
+The cloud recording layout is different from what participants in a call see.
 On a call, the video video of the Hololens user takes over the full stage for Teams users.
 In the a recording, all video streams occupy the same amount of screen space.
 Read more about the [layout for this type of call](#cloud-based-recording-layout) before deciding whether to record using this method.
 You may also want to consider [alternatives to cloud-based recordings](#alternatives-to-cloud-based-recording).

 Recordings of scheduled Teams channel meetings are saved to the SharePoint folder for that channel.